stellarwp/shepherd/docs/advanced-usage.md

 - **Already scheduled tasks**: If a task was previously dispatched via `dispatch()`, `run()` will execute it without re-dispatching
 - **Fallback mode**: When Shepherd's database tables are not registered, tasks execute immediately via `process()` without Action Scheduler
-- **Error handling**: When a task fails, the `on_error` callback is invoked and the remaining tasks in the batch are skipped
 - **Context detection**: Shepherd automatically detects CLI and REST contexts for proper logging

 ### WordPress Hooks